 While Hong Kong Disneyland is much smaller than the Florida resort complex, it still has the charm and flair of the two original Disney parks.
 Don’t miss Adventureland, Fantasyland, and Tomorrowland, three of the original regions in the Disney parks.

-3 days in Hong Kong: Day 3
+3 Days in Hong Kong: Day Three

 Take a day trip to one of the outer-lying areas of Hong Kong, or take the ferry to Macau, on the Chinese mainland.
 These are all popular Hong Kong tours but are also very easy to do on your own.